EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

     targetPort: 8888
 ```

-This can be ran using our Makefile with `make start_notebooks` or directly with:
+This can be run using our Makefile with `make start_notebooks` or directly with:

 ```bash
 $ kubectl apply -f notebooks.yml